Contact: Carol Holden

 Join SCTPO, Florida Today, and Brevard Parks and Recreation for a rare opportunity to hike or mountain bike what will become a key segment of the Coast to Coast Connector in Brevard.
 Two Saturdays to choose from: April 4 or May 2.
 A number of timeslots to available.
 Cost is $18 and pre-registration is required.
 Register by going to https://

 Meandering along the St. Johns River, this combination of stabilized trails and blueways will feature amenities for hikers, joggers, bicyclists, equestrians, naturalists, paddlers and the physically challenged.
 Trail users will be able to experience the cultural, historical, recreational and natural beauty of the St. Johns, an American Heritage River.

-The St. Johns River Eco-Heritage Trail is being developed through coordination with the Department of Environmental Protection, St. Johns River Water Management District, and the St. Johns River Alliance.
+The St. Johns River Eco-Heritage Trail will be developed through coordination with the Department of Environmental Protection and the St. Johns River Water Management District.

 A recent study found municipalities with more non-motorized nature trails and forest lands reported higher levels of youth activity and lower childhood obesity rates.
 Interestingly, counties with more nature preserves had lower activity levels – underscoring the importance of investing in the right type of public green space to improve public health.

 According to researchers from the University of Missouri and the University of Minnesota, adding non-motorized trails to municipalities, and creating easy access for local youth, directly increased physical activity rates and lowered obesity rates.
 Conversely, counties with more nature preserves showed decreased levels of youth physical activity, while parklands showed no impact one way or the other.

 The state’s most ambitious recreation trail will take in Atlantic surf and rocket launches; manatees and springs; SunRail trains; Florida-style mountains; remote forests and charming towns; and the Gulf of Mexico near St. Petersburg.